 Next we construct a thermodynamic neuron implementing $R(\bm{x})$.
-For this, we must appropriately set the parameters of the machine, namely $\beta_0$, $\epsilon_k$ for $k \in \{0, 1, \ldots, n\}$ and the interaction Hamiltonian.
-For that we can use the following algorithm.
+For this, we must appropriately set the parameters of the machine, namely $\beta_0$, $\epsilon_k$ for $k \in \{0, 1, \ldots, n\}$ \chg{and the vector $\bm{h}$.
+Moreover, we also introduce a parameter $\alpha > 0$ which quantifies the overall energy scale of the qubits comprising the machine, and hence as well the quality of implementing the desired function.} For that we can use the following algorithm.

 To see why the above algorithm works, let us observe that the virtual temperature from Eq. (\ref{eq:vt_perceptron}) becomes

 Using the expansion from Eq. (\ref{eq:tn_expan}) we have